-Shopping ads don't restrict use of trademarks by merchants in the title or description of an ad when it's for a trademarked product or a product compatible with the trademarked product.
-Merchants need to reference trademarks to be able communicate to users what they're offering, and users need that information as it's relevant to their searches.
-We'll review claims by trademark owners that use of their trademark is likely to cause consumer confusion about the origin of a product.
+Shopping ads don't restrict the use of trademarks by merchants in the title or description of an ad when it's for a trademarked product or a product compatible with the trademarked product.
+Merchants need to reference trademarks to be able to communicate to users what they're offering and users need that information as it's relevant to their searches.
+We'll review claims by trademark owners that the use of their trademark is likely to cause consumers confusion about the origin of a product.
 To submit a trademark-related complaint if you're an owner of the trademark, use this form.

-In order to provide a quality user experience, Google requires that all Shopping ads meet high professional and editorial standards.
+In order to provide a quality customer experience, Google requires that all Shopping ads meet high professional and editorial standards.
 We only allow promotions that are clear and professional in appearance.
-These ads should lead users to products and landing pages that are relevant, useful and easy to interact with.
+These ads should lead customers to products and landing pages that are relevant, useful and easy to interact with.

 Examples of promotions that don't meet these editorial and professional requirements:

-Shopping ads enable businesses of all sizes, from around the world, to promote a wide variety of products and websites on Google and across our network.
+Shopping ads enable businesses of all sizes from around the world to promote a wide variety of products and websites on Google and across our network.
 We want to help you reach existing and potential customers and audiences.
-However, to help create a safe and positive experience for users, we listen to their feedback and concerns about the types of ads they see.
-We also regularly review changes in online trends and practices, industry norms, and regulations.
-And finally, in crafting our policies, we also think about our values and culture as a company, as well as operational, technical, and business considerations.
+However, to help create a safe and positive experience for users, we listen to their feedback and concerns about the types of ads that they see.
+We also regularly review changes in online trends and practices, industry norms and regulations.
+And finally, in crafting our policies, we also think about our values and culture as a company, as well as operational, technical and business considerations.
 As a result, we have created a set of policies that apply to all promotions on the Google Network.

 Google requires that advertisers comply with all applicable laws and regulations and the Google policies described above.
-It's important that you familiarize yourself with and keep up to date on these requirements for the places where your business operates, as well as any other places your ads are showing.
-When we find content that violates these requirements, we may block it from appearing, and in cases of repeated or egregious violations, we may stop you from advertising with us.
+It's important that you familiarise yourself with and keep up to date on these requirements for the places where your business operates, as well as any other places that your ads are showing.
+When we find content that violates these requirements, we may block it from appearing and, in cases of repeated or egregious violations, we may stop you from advertising with us.